elreydesalsa/Week13-project1/README.md

   http://[your.VM.IP]:5601/app/kibana

-specific commands the user will need to run to download the playbook, update the files, etc._
+specific commands the user will need to run to download the playbook, update the files, etc._ ssh RedAdmin@JumpBox(PrivateIP)

--ssh RedAdmin@JumpBox(PrivateIP)
--sudo docker container list -a (locate your ansible container) -sudo docker start container (name of the container) -sudo docker attach container (name of the container) -cd /etc/ansible/
+sudo docker container list -a (locate your ansible container)

+-sudo docker start container (name of the container)

+-sudo docker attach container (name of the container)

+-cd /etc/ansible/

 -ansible-playbook elk.yml (configures Elk-Server and starts the Elk container on the Elk-Server) wait a couple minutes for the implementation of the Elk-Server

 -cd /etc/ansible/roles/

--ansible-playbook filebeat-playbook.yml (installs Filebeat and Metricbeat) -open a new web browser (Elk-Server PublicIP:5601) This will bring up the Kibana Web Portal
+-ansible-playbook filebeat-playbook.yml (installs Filebeat and Metricbeat)

+-open a new web browser (Elk-Server PublicIP:5601) This will bring up the Kibana Web Portal